We Deal in Lead A Weird West Gunslinger Adventure Game

 Inspiration:

-Core Rules #
+Rules

-We Deal in Lead
+We Deal in Lead #

-An adventure game for one facilitator (the Warden) and 1 or more player(s) acting as hardened gunslingers exploring fallen & crumbling worlds filled with dangerous folk, lost mysteries, and unspeakable monstrosities.
+An adventure game for one facilitator (the Warden) and 1 or more player(s) acting as hardened Gunslingers exploring fallen & crumbling worlds filled with dangerous folk, lost mysteries, and unspeakable monstrosities.

 Design Philosophy #